Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: System Model, Operating Constraints and the Network Types

 \subsection{TPIL Networks:}

-In TPIL networks, we examine the secondary network throughput scaling behavior in two communication scenarios (CoSs) of interest: $\CoSTPILFull$ and $\CoSTPILRed$.
-In $\CoSTPILFull$, transmit powers of SUs are limited by an average total power constraint and an average total interference power constraint without any restriction on the amount of feedback information to be exchanged between the PBS and SBS.
-Hence, transmit powers of SUs are allocated according to the solution of the following optimization problem \footnote{Here, similar to [7], we assume that either the SBS can cancel primary interference, or the background noise at the SBS includes primary interference, and the resulting noise is modeled as a circularly symmetric complex Gaussian random variable with zero mean and unit variance.}:
+In TPIL networks, we examine the secondary network throughput scaling behavior in two communication scenarios (CoSs) of interest: $\CoSTPILFull$ and $\CoSTPILRed$. $\CoSTPILFull$ refers to a TPIL network under full cooperation scenario whereas $\CoSTPILRed$ refers to a TPIL network under $K$-out-of-$N$ feedback protocol.
+In $\CoSTPILFull$, transmission powers of SUs are limited by an average total power constraint and an average total interference power constraint without any restriction on the amount of feedback information to be exchanged between the PBS and SBS.
+Hence, transmission powers of SUs are allocated according to the solution of the following optimization problem: